NetRom helps P1 with domain specific development capacity

 Choice for nearshoring

-Development your own software is faster and yields better results if you have sufficient capacity and a variety of competencies.
-Some six years ago, after having gained previous experience with service providers outside Europe, P1 engaged NetRom for a very specific project: building an application, in the PHP programming language, that allows users to settle objections against an additional imposed cost.
+Developing your own software is faster and yields better results if you have sufficient capacity and a variety of competencies.
+Around six years ago, after having gained previous experience with service providers outside Europe, P1 engaged NetRom for a very specific project: building an application, in the PHP programming language, that allows users to settle objections against an additional imposed cost.
 Markerink explains: “An important reason for choosing NetRom was European proximity.
 For that first project, we wrote detailed specifications, which were converted into Stories.
 Based on this, NetRom came up with a project proposal: they were confident they could do the project for a fixed price.
 That worked out well.
 Based on those good results, P1 decided to continue working with NetRom and integrate a number of NetRom developers into the team.
 We now have two developers internally, and three developers and a quality assurance and testing officer at NetRom.”

 “We are currently outsourcing development of visitor parking applications to NetRom.
 To realize this, areas need to be clearly defined and drivers’ identities must also be known in order to determine whether they are entitled to a certain parking facility.
 For example, there is a link with the Netherland’s National Parking Register (Nationaal Parkeerregister).
 This application is maintained by the Dutch vehicle Registration Authority RDW and is a national database in which all current parking rights are registered by license plate.
 The moment someone claims visitor parking, our software starts calculating – after checking whether visitors are entitled to a discount.
 The same goes for creating a booking platform that allows drivers to book in advance so they can park at a lower rate.”